Jeff Bezos' rocket company to begin suborbital test flights this year

 The capsule will fly dozens of times unmanned before the test flights include pilots, Meyerson added.

-Other companies, including Space Exploration Technologies, or SpaceX, and Boeing, are skipping suborbital spaceflight and developing systems to carry people into orbit.
+Other companies, including Space Exploration Technologies, or SpaceX, and Boeing (BA.N), are skipping suborbital spaceflight and developing systems to carry people into orbit.

 The recently completed BE-3 engine also will be modified to serve as an upper-stage motor to fly satellites into orbit, Meyerson said.